 Here are three key things to think about when it comes to aligning your personal brand:

-Do you have experience of working remotely and therefore understand the challenges?
+- Do you have experience working remotely and therefore understand the challenges?

 how to amplify your job search and leverage a borderless talent world